 Please come to the American Citizen Services Office of the Embassy if you must register.
 Or you may complete the registration online at the following address: Selective Services System

-- Any device that requires batteries
+- Any device that requires batteries with the exception of hearing aids

 - Cell phone chargers